Log Cabin Process

 An additional note here, our packages do include floor, roof and wall insulation (on twin skin option) to help keep regulate the temperature in your log cabin but more on that later.

-Wood is an insulator in itself and therefore by upgrading to 70mm logs will not only keep the heat in throughout the winter months but also keep the building cool in the summer.
+Wood is an insulator in itself and therefore by upgrading to 70mm logs will retain even more heat throughout the winter months but also keep the building cool in the summer.

 70mm is ideal for year-round usage.